-- 14 Department classrooms plus some other classrooms shared with other faculties and one lecture theatre equipped with support facilities: computer, data show, overhead projector. - 23 laboratories (each contains 20 to 25 PCs or Monitors and 1 to 2 printers): Windows NT Laboratories, Internet Laboratories, SunRay1 UNIX Laboratories, and Sun Sparc UNIX Laboratory. - 1 Learning Resource Center that contains computers, textbooks and related reference books and journals. - 7 staff offices where each staff member is supplied with a PC. - 1 room for staff meeting - 1 office for the student's guidance and examination committee.
+- 16 Department classrooms plus some other classrooms shared with other faculties and one lecture theatre equipped with support facilities: computer, data show. - 25 laboratories (each contains 20 to 25 PCs or Monitors and 1 to 2 printers): Windows NT Laboratories, Internet Laboratories, SunRay1 UNIX Laboratories, and Sun Sparc UNIX Laboratory. - 1 Learning Resource Center that contains computers, textbooks and related reference books and journals. - 6 staff offices where each staff member is supplied with a PC. - 1 room for staff meeting - 1 office for the student's guidance and examination committee.